Please Rotate Your Device

 In the event that the Tenant completes its leasehold improvements in the Premises prior to the Commencement Date, then the Tenant shall be permitted to occupy the Premises and commence its business operations, provided that the Tenant remains governed by all applicable terms of the Lease as if the Lease were in full force and effect, save only as to any Net Rent and Additional Rent payable, excluding the Tenant's hydro, which will not be payable for any use of the Premises prior to the Commencement Date as outlined herein.

 As most tenants rarely go through construction projects, they are usually lost on what the specific steps are.

-Here is an example of a lease clause that confirms that the tenant is to submit their working drawings to the landlord.
+Here is an example of a lease clause from Florida that confirms that the tenant is to submit their working drawings to the landlord.
 Be sure to include wording that states that the landlord must provide their approval in a timely fashion (putting in a specific time period is not a bad idea), and that the landlord must not deny their approval unreasonably.

 The Tenant will submit for the Landlord's approval detailed working drawings for any work that the Tenant is required or proposes to do or install in the Premises.
 All plans, drawings and specifications for the Tenant's work and the Tenant's choice of contractors shall be subject to the prior approval of the Landlord, not to be unreasonably withheld or delayed.

 For most tenants, the construction element of the leasing process is the most stressful and Murphy's law rules the day - anything that can go wrong probably will.
 Leave yourself ample time and plan ahead.

 Have a qualified commercial lease expert review and abstract your lease (or your offer to lease) to ensure you are covered on all of the typical tenant issues that arise during the tenant fixturing period.